II. Prayer for the Innocents

-- “An illusion or fantasy; something that appears real or possible but is not in fact so.”
-(Oxford English Dictionary) Anyone that walked in the desert or drove in hot weather conditions is familiar with this phenomenon.
-What seems like a pool of water appears out in the distance, and disappears as you approach it.
+Anyone that has walked in the desert or drove in hot weather conditions is familiar with the phenomenon of a mirage.
+What seems like a pool of water appears in the distance, and then disappears as you approach it.

 When I was asked to write a new piece for the Jerusalem Quartet, I wanted it to be uniquely Israeli.
 Mirage is characteristic of both our physical land as well as of our history and heritage.
-Throughout the piece, themes are introduced and developed, but instead of reaching a satisfying culmination they evaporate or fade away as we get closer to them.
-The first movement, Mirage, begins with a short mystical introduction.
-The core of the movement is constructed like a classical sonata form.
-The first theme is based on a quasi-Indian raga and on rhythmic cycles, while the second draws its inspiration from the rhythms of classical Persian music.
-Throughout the movement, the opening three chords play a crucial role in blurring the boundaries between what is real and what is fantastic.
+Throughout the piece, themes appear and develop, but before reaching a satisfying culmination they evaporate or fade away as we approach them.
+The first movement, "Mirage," begins with a short mystical introduction.
+The initial theme recalls a quasi-Indian raga and on rhythmic cycles, while the second is inspired by the rhythms of classical Persian music.
+Throughout the movement, the opening three chords help to blur the boundaries between what is real and what is fantastic.
 As the mirage continues to elude the traveler, frustration builds, creating more and more energy and anxiety towards the end of the movement.

-The third movement is entitled Ruchot.
-This Hebrew word has multiple meanings – it can refer to winds, spirits, and souls.
+The third movement is entitled "Ruchot."
+This Hebrew word has multiple meanings, referring to winds, spirits, and souls.
 Desert winds are extremely unpredictable — one minute very weak, the next very strong.
 They carry sand with them and can cover or reveal anything in a matter of seconds.
-In this sense they are like spirits or souls — and are a kind of mirage.
+In a sense they can imitate spirits or souls — and are a kind of mirage